 SLBEs will be considered bona fide if the ownership interests are real and continuing, and not created solely to meet the City goals for participation by SLBEs.
 The SLBEs included in the contract must perform commercially useful services and/or supplies and not merely act as a passive conduit.
 In the event the City has reason to question the ownership of SLBEs, the burden of proof is on the claimant and/or contractor to provide documentation to substantiate the SLBE business enterprise status.

-Size Standards for Small Businesses
+Size Standards for Local and Small Local Businesses

+The City defines a local business as one that has its physical location within the geographic boundaries of the city of Oakland.
+For the purposes of this policy the local business must submit tax returns for the previous and most recent 3 years.
+Local businesses whose 3 year average gross receipts exceeds the SBA size standard for its industry sector will graduate from the program as a local business enterprise.
+The graduated business will have the opportunity to earn preference points for tenure and workforce composition as outlined in Table VI.

 The City defines a small business as twenty percent (20%) of the most recently published United States Small Business Administration’s Small Business Size standards (U.S. SBA).
 Size is based on the average gross revenues for the three (3) most recent years in doing business.
 The City of Oakland will adjust its small business size standards according to the most recently published U.S. SBA size standards.